simonjturk/rocketweb/site/content/privacy/widgets/page_header/index.md

 heading: Privacy
 sub_heading: Your privacy is important to us
-paragraph: Read our privacy policy below
+paragraph: Please read our privacy policy below
 image: privacy.svg
 ---